The 2026 School Sustainability and Resilience Fund round will open for applications on Monday 19 January 2026.

 - Raising awareness of and understanding natural hazards and/or climate change risks.

-- Improving long-term resilience and sustainability.
+- Improving long-term resilience and environmental sustainability.

 - Reducing greenhouse gas emissions.